-Being bereaved by suicide can be traumatic.
+Losing someone by suicide is often unlike other bereavements.
 However well-meaning those around you are, it can sometimes feel like they just don’t get it.
 Some of the following may help you to cope with how you are feeling:

 - SOBS (Survivors Of Bereavement by Suicide) offer telephone or email support and have a number of support groups nationwide.
 Their website has some useful links and the option to sign up to a self help online forum.